listenToRipley/angular/README.md

 We use classes to create these components which are known as *Decorators*.
 We have to import the component type to help differentiate between a regular typescript class and an angular component class.
 The class use is really what make it possible to reuse these elements.

 You usually will have your `ts` file and the related `html` file that will house the template `html` code.

+In order to have access to the components, make sure the are "registered" within the [module file](`./my-first-app/src/app/app.module.ts`)

 ### Decorators